 [PR-W.1.6-4] Subject to operator’s policy, application needs or both, the 6G network shall support the selection of computing resource(s) (i.e. edge server(s) or cloud server(s)) based on e.g. requested computing capabilities, and/or power consumption, and support routing of data traffic between a UE and the selected computing resource(s) based on required communication service QoS.

+[PR-W.1.6-5] The 6G network shall support mechanisms to inform a trusted third party of the change of selected computing resource(s) (i.e. edge server(s) or cloud server(s)) e.g. when the previous selected computing resource(s) is overloaded, or out of service.